lamba92/bayesian-net-project/README.md

 ## Inference techniques

-Making inferences on a BN using brutal recurring Bayesian Formulae can be a challenging task even for advanced server clusters.
+Making inferences on a BN using recurring Bayesian Formulae can be a challenging task even for advanced server clusters.
 Being efficient while inferencing is consequently a key point.
 Furthermore, inferences can exact or approximated.
 Approximations allow to greatly reduce the computational power needed at the cost of precision.

 ### Variable Elimination